rcornwell/sims/SEL32/taptools/README.md

            command: tapdump <file.tap >stdout
            input  - stdin <file to dump
            output - stdout

+tap2disk - This program reads a tape assigned as input device.
+It
+           creates the specified output file and reads the tape until an EOF is encountered.
+Only one file is read from the tape.
+Good to transfer tar files from SEL32 to Linux.

+           command: tap2disk mt00 filename
+           input -  mag tape device being read output - disk file containing tape file contents

 tape2disk - This program reads a tape assigned as input device.
 It
            generates a .tap metadata file.
 Stdout will contain a